Rayyan43/Assignment_Biography/readme.md

 6. [License](#license)

 ## Introduction
 This project is a simple biography webpage for Cristiano Ronaldo.
-It includes an HTML file for the structure, a CSS file for styling, and two image files.
+It includes an HTML file for the structure, a CSS file for styling, and two image files. test

 ## Installation
 Step-by-step instructions on how to install and set up the project.